retaildevcrews/helium-csharp/README.md

 * Securely store secrets in Key Vault
 * Securely build and deploy the Docker container from Container Registry or Azure DevOps
 * Connect to and query CosmosDB
-* Automatically send telemtry and logs to Azure Monitor
+* Automatically send telemetry and logs to Azure Monitor

 ## Contributing